nayan-tech/nayan-blog/source/_posts/android_dark_theme.md

 ---

-Android 10(API level 29) introduced an exciting new user feature: Dark theme.
-While support for dark theme is not new to Android, Android 10 introduced a system-level toggle that switches between dark and light themes.
-That means the theme applies to the system UI as well, not only specific apps.
+Android 10 or above introduced a new feature: Dark theme.
+Dark theme applies to both the Android UI and apps (support dark mode) running on the device.
+Android 10 gave a system-level option that switches between dark and light themes.

 ![Dark Mode](/blog/Android/android_dark_theme/dark_theme_1.png)